Kayli/logspub/dev/algorithms.md

 - bloom filter
   - 'contains element' operation
-    - can answer: probably yes, definitely no
+    - can answer: definitely no, probably yes
     - which means that false positives are possible, false negatives are not allowed
   - you can never remove an item from a bloom filter
   - implementation
     - multiple hashes are mapping element to flags array
     - all hashes need to refer to 'true' value in flags array in order to consider element probably present
+  - examples
+    - cache systems: to quickly check if element is absent before consulting with slower storage
+    - network Routing: check ip address or dns name
+    - spell checker: is word absent from the dictionary?

 ## asymptotic analysis